Brazil’s deadly mudslides reflect neglect, climate change

 Associated Press

-RIO DE JANEIRO (AP) — The landslides that devastated Petropolis this week demolished houses and ripped families apart, scarred hillsides and hearts, left at least 120 dead and nearly as many missing.
+RIO DE JANEIRO (AP) — The landslides that devastated Petropolis this week demolished houses and ripped families apart, scarred hillsides and hearts, left at least 126 dead and more than 200 missing.

 And it was all largely predictable — and to some degree, preventable.